ajithksenthil/HERMES/README.md

 - [COIN](https://coin-dataset.github.io/)
 - [MovieChat-1k](https://github.com/rese1f/MovieChat)

+**Additionally, our modules can be plugged into other VLMs for faster inference and improved memory management.**

 ### Prepare MovieChat-1k
 1. Download the train data (if you want to finetune HERMES) from [here](https://huggingface.co/datasets/Enxin/MovieChat-1K_train) and the test data from [here](https://huggingface.co/datasets/Enxin/MovieChat-1K-test/tree/main)